jashera/jashera.github.io/_pages/about.md

 Welcome to my page.
 Please be patient while I build it.
 Eventually it may be of interest!

-I am a final year PhD student working with [Prof Paul Hibbard](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=3193), and [Dr Loes van Dam](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=4959)
+I am a final year PhD student working with [Prof Paul Hibbard](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=3193) and [Dr Loes van Dam](https://www1.essex.ac.uk/psychology/staff/profile.aspx?ID=4959) at the University of Essex.

 My Research